-In addition to the Community Engagement Signature Letter, please describe any other plans your Garden Group has to inform surrounding neighbours of the project. (i.e. circulating a flyer, word of mouth, ad in the local paper)
+Please describe details of your public information meeting and any other plans your Garden Group has to inform surrounding neighbours of the project. (i.e. circulating a flyer, word of mouth, ad in the local paper).
+How will you incorporate their feedback into your decisions?
+SAFETY Please describe how your Garden Group plans to promote safety and minimize any risk to garden volunteers and participants.
+WATER SOURCE Please describe where you plan to get your water for this garden?

-SAFETY

-Please describe how your Garden Group plans to promote safety and minimize any risk to garden volunteers and participants.

-WATER SOURCE

-Please describe where you plan to get your water for this garden?